 However, unlike 'preaching' schoolchildren, doing so for adult learners might be risky.
 Do you agree?

 Here are some points to ponder:

-1. When your students are about your age- we just could't preach them if they didn't hand in their assignments on time.
-We should use some 'psychological touch' they say - being diplomatic, that's it!
+1. When your students are about your age- we just couldn't preach them if they didn't hand in their assignments on time.
+We should use some 'psychological touch', or in other words - being diplomatic, that's it!

 The reason?
-Well, most f them are parents, and in my case, they are teachers - who came to further studies, to get their degree.. people say they are well-motivated (really?) so no need to nag.
+Well, most of them are parents, and in my case, they are teachers - who came to further studies and get their degree ... people say they are well-motivated (really?) so no need to nag.

 Use well-guarded words to soothe their feelings - and make them feel that you are trying to help them and their future (which is true!who didn't want a degree??).
 So, with a soft and motherly/sisterly voice, persuade them to hand in their assignments.

 While writing this out, I just couldn't help reminiscing my old days as a uni student.
 I vividly remember, lecturers, without 'hatiperut', just nag and nag and nag for the whole hour-just to ensure you submit yr work on time.
 Otherwise, 'telor ayam' is ours!